Outspending/Azalea/.github/README.md

 ## About

-> [!NOTE]
-> Azalea currently has a **1.21** branch!
-Check it out [HERE](https://github.com/Outspending/Azalea/pull/6).
-All development will be moved to here until its completed and working, then it'll be merged into the main branch!

 Azalea was created just for fun and to learn more about how Minecraft works.
 Although I decided to make it public and work on it more.
 Azalea is a **light-weight Minecraft Protocol** that is written in **Java**.